Chung Kuo (novel series): Publication history

 Originally published between 1988 and 1999, Wingrove planned the series as nine books (three trilogies), but after publication of the seventh volume Wingrove's publisher insisted that the series be concluded in the next (eighth) volume, Marriage of the Living Dark.

 In February 2011 Corvus / Atlantic Books began a re-release of the entire Chung Kuo saga, recasting it as twenty books with approximately 500,000 words of new material.
 This includes two brand new prequel novels, Son of Heaven (released February.
 2011 in e-book and March 2011 in hardback) and Daylight on Iron Mountain and a significant restructuring of the end of the series to reflect Wingrove's original intentions.
 The two prequels cover events between 2045 and 2100 AD, telling the story of China's rise to power.
 In 2014, the re-release was discontinued after eight volumes.

 On October 25, 2016, Wingrove announced that the publishing rights for the series had reverted to the author and that he planned to self-publish the entire 20-book series starting in 2017.
+Wingrove was diagnosed with Lewy body dementia in June of 2026 during the preparation for release of book 15, China on the Rise.
+His wife stated that his outlines exist but it will be impossible for Wingrove to complete the series.